KappaML/kappaml.com/src/pages/index.md

     - image: /img/adaptive.png
       name: Adaptive
       text: >
-        Can adapt to changes in the underlying data and overcome concept-drift without retraining.
+        Can adapt to changes in the underlying data and overcome concept drift without retraining.
     - image: /img/simple.png
       name: Simple
       text: >
-        Can be deployed to production in minutes, and can be easily managed and monitored.
+        Can be deployed to production in minutes and can be easily managed and monitored.
     - image: /img/efficient.png
       name: Efficient
       text: >
         The training process of a model happens over time.
-The models does no have to  be retrained, resulting in a low compute power required.
+The model does not have to be retrained, resulting in low compute power requirements.
     - image: /img/versatile.png
       name: Versatile
       text: >